asyncmacro/kaizen/2025-12-14 1239 Our brains are lazy because they're trying to protect us.md

 ### 1. The two minutes trick

-Instead of saying "**I must study for 8 hours**" start small like open the book or read one paragrapb
+Instead of saying "**I must study for 8 hours**" start small like open the book or read one paragraph, something you can do in 2 minutes or less.
+Doing that will ease the brain into doing more of the task think of it as warming up your brain for the task.

+### 2. Preparation

+Instead of going to gym, just wear your gym clothes and the water bottle.
+This is similar to the 2 minutes trick as it gets you ready to do more.